alexkourtis98/PhilosophitoApp/app/src/main/assets/discrimination.md

 ---------------------------------------------------

-[The Equality Act 2010](https://www.legislation.gov.uk/ukpga/2010/15/contents) brought together a number of pieces of separate legislation under one banner and strengthened the laws around discrimination.
+[The Equality Act 2010](https://www.legislation.gov.uk/ukpga/2010/15/contents) brought together a number of pieces of separate legislation under one FULL_BANNER and strengthened the laws around discrimination.
 In the Act, nine protected characteristics are listed:

 - Age